jsk389/jsk389.github.io/_pages/cv.md

 * Summer 2011: Summer Intern
   * CGG Veritas
-  * Worked as part of a team given the task of processing seismic data.
+  * Worked as part of a team given the task of processing seismic data

 Skills
 ======